ace-wg/ace-key-groupcomm/draft-ietf-ace-key-groupcomm.md

 * If the evicted node is observing its associated sub-resource at ace-group/GROUPNAME/nodes/NODENAME (see {{node-get}}), the KDC sends an unsolicited 4.04 (Not Found) response, which does not include the Observe option and indicates that the observed resource has been deleted (see {{Section 3.2 of RFC7641}}).

    The response MUST have Content-Format set to application/ace-groupcomm+cbor and is formatted as defined in {{key-distr}}.
 The value of the 'error' field MUST be set to 5 ("Group membership terminated").

-   Consistently, the KDC also removes the node's entry from the list of observers of the sub-resource.

 # Extended Scope Format # {#sec-extended-scope}